Add user controls for data slicing and dicing

 app easier to componentize and keeps the code relatively unmessy.
 Imagine

-putting everything we've done so far in App
+putting everything we've done so far in App! :satisfied:

 Step 2: Build Controls component